testing-cabal/unittest-ext/README.txt

 =========

-2010/XX/XX 0.4.0
+2010/06/11 0.4.0
 ----------------

-* A faulty load_tests function will not halt test discovery.
-A failing test is created to report the error.
-* Matching files during test discovery is done in ``DiscoveringTestLoader._match_path``.
-This method can be overriden in subclasses to, for example, match on the full file path or use regular expressions for matching.
 * Addition of a setuptools compatible test collector.
 Set "test_suite = 'discover.collector'" in setup.py. "setup.py test" will start
   test discovery with default parameters from the same directory as the setup.py.
-* If test discovery imports a module from the wrong location (usually because the module is globally installed and the user is expecting to run tests against a development version in a different location) then discovery halts with an ImportError and the problem is reported.
 * Allow test discovery using dotted module names instead of a path.
 * Addition of a setuptools compatible entrypoint for the discover script.
+* A faulty load_tests function will not halt test discovery.
+A failing test is created to report the error.
+* If test discovery imports a module from the wrong location (usually because the module is globally installed and the user is expecting to run tests against a development version in a different location) then discovery halts with an ImportError and the problem is reported.
+* Matching files during test discovery is done in ``DiscoveringTestLoader._match_path``.
+This method can be overriden in subclasses to, for example, match on the full file path or use regular expressions for matching.
+* Tests for discovery ported from unittest2.
+(The tests require unittest2 to run.)

 Feature parity with the ``TestLoader`` in Python 2.7 RC 1.